|Financial Strength Rating||A-|

 - Comprehensive Coverage:If your vehicle is damaged in an event other than a collision, comprehensive coverage will pay for the cost of the repair.
 Covered events include storms, floods, fire, vandalism, and theft.

 - Medical Payments Coverage: Medical payments insurance covers for the medical costs caused by an accident regardless of who is at fault.
-Most policies will also cover funeral expenses.
+Most insurance policies will also cover funeral expenses.

 - Personal Injury Protection: Personal injury protection, also known as PIP, typically covers medical expenses, loss of essential services, funeral services, and loss of income.
 It is similar to medical payments coverage, or MedPay for short.
 The difference is that MedPay will only cover for reasonable medical expenses.

-State Auto - Auto Insurance customers can also add the following riders or endorsements to their policies:
+State Auto - Auto Insurance customers can also add the following riders or endorsements to their insurance policies:

 - Emergency Roadside Service: Coverage varies by carrier but it typically includes jump starts for dead batteries, labor to change a flat tire, towing, and lockout services.